mattwach/light_bulb_changer/README.md

 Of course, you can build the board any way you want.
 Just keep in mind that if you choose to use the 3D printed control box it is sized to house a PCB that is 30mm x 51mm.
-This size could (techincally) be changed in the `3d_print/motor_controller_pcb.scad` file by someone who is willing to do some OpenSCAD work.
+This size could (technically) be changed in the `3d_print/motor_controller_pcb.scad` file by someone who is willing to do some OpenSCAD work.
 For everyone else, I suggest keeping that size limit in mind.